Thanks for stopping by!

-The purpose of these Service-Learning Instructional Mini-Grants is to encourage and support faculty in engaging students with the broader community through service-learning, by integrating community-based experiences and learning as part of the course curriculum.
+Service-Learning Instructional Mini-Grants encourage and support instructors in engaging undergraduate students with the broader community through service-learning, by integrating community-based experiences and learning as part of the course curriculum.

 Please reach out to us at csl@ku.edu or 785-864-0960 with any questions.